RichMeyers7424/osticket-prereqs/README.md

 <br />

  <p>
 Now we will enable ISS with CGI.
-To do so, 1-Access the Control Panel > 2-Program > 3-On the upper left hand side select "Turn Windows features On or Off"> 4- Enable the IIS (Internet Information Services) > 5-Expand the World Wide Web Services > 6-Expand Application Development features > 7-Check the CGI box and click OK to install.
+To do so, Access the Control Panel, the Program, On the upper left hand side select "Turn Windows features On or Off".
+Enable the IIS (Internet Information Services, expand the World Wide Web Services; Expand Application Development features; Check the CGI box and click OK to install.
  </p>
 <p>
 <br />